kang-cao-corgi/coj/notes.md

 - [Ge25:23](https://www.blueletterbible.org/niv/gen/25/23/s_25023), [27:12-13](https://www.blueletterbible.org/niv/gen/27/12/s_27012)
 - [Lk1:31](https://www.blueletterbible.org/niv/luk/1/31/s_974031), [38](https://www.blueletterbible.org/niv/luk/1/38/s_974038)
 - [Ac4:13](https://www.blueletterbible.org/niv/act/4/13/s_1022013)

+***2024***
+God's plan is the track, God's schedule(dispensation) is the train(which will keep running non-stop), the sleeper(to carry out providence)(Rebecca, Moses, Mary ... one by one) will respond to the calling and fulfill the predestination.

+"The dog barks and the train goes."

+Providence goes to everyone of us (baptism etc.), there is risk(burden of the cross) (how to prioritize?) (dilemma to choose, yes &rarr; blessing, no &rarr; curse)

 ***2022***: Tracks/rail ways as God's plan, the train running as "schedule" (does not stop or change).
 Providence, as the sleeper, is the individual's life to meet God's plan.<br>